Focus and Scope

 The journal is currently being listed also in NewJour, a resource used by librarians, and on Registry of Embedded Multimedia Electronic Journals.

 Material published in the Journal of Virtual Worlds Research is covered by copyright and may not be reproduced, distributed, displayed, republished, or transmitted in any form or by any means (including photocopying, publication on a Web site, or posting to the Internet) without the prior written permission of the Journal of Virtual Worlds Research.
 Users may download material from the online versions of the journals (one machine-readable copy and one printed copy) for their own personal non-commercial use only.
 Uses beyond those allowed by the “fair use” limitations of the US Copyright Law require the permission of the JVWR.
-In particular, written permission must be obtained before any material from the print and online versions of these journals
+In particular, written permission must be obtained before any material from the print and online versions of these journals is reproduced in print or electronically, and before multiple copies of any articles published in these journals are made.

 The JVWR does not grant permission for use of any content in advertisements or advertising supplements or in any manner that would imply an endorsement of any product or service.
 In addition, permission is never granted to post the full text of any article on a Web site other than the JVWR Web site or to republish the full text of any article in another journal.